altancode/apex/README.md

     data: '01'
 ```

 All profiles follow a standard format.
 First there is the profile name.
-This is followed by an operation ("op") which is followed by a
+This is followed by one more more operations ("op") and repsective operaiton
-couple of different parameters.
+parameters.

 ## "apexpm" operation
 This is Apex special sauce state machine that optimizes picture mode selection.
 If you want to select a picture mode, you